Carpet Makes a Welcome Addition to Your Home

 Indoor Air Quality

-Although we might not normally associate carpet with improved indoor air quality, it does have a very positive effect.
 Gravity causes common household particles, such as dust, pollen, and pet and insect dander, to fall to the floor.
-Carpet traps particles, removing them from the breathing zone and reducing their circulation in the air.
-Proper cleaning with CRI-approved vacuums effectively removes dust and allergens from the carpet and helps keep them out of the air we breathe.
+Carpet traps particles, removes them from the breathing zone and reduces their circulation in the air.
+Proper cleaning with CRI-approved vacuums effectively removes dust and allergens from the carpet and keeps them out of the air we breathe.

-When carpet is kept clean and dry, mold simply cannot grow on synthetic fibers.
-Carpet is recognized as one of the lowest emitters of volatile organic compounds among various flooring choices and interior finishes.
-The Carpet and Rug Institute’s Green Label Plus program identifies carpet, adhesive, and cushion products that meet or exceed government indoor air quality regulations and are the lowest emitting products on the market.
+When carpet is kept clean and dry, mold simply cannot grow on its synthetic fibers.
+Additionally, carpet is one of the lowest emitters of VOCs among various flooring choices and interior finishes.
+The Carpet and Rug Institute’s Green Label Plus program identifies carpet, adhesive, and cushion products that meet or exceed government indoor air quality regulations and represent the lowest emitting products on the market.

 ANCHOR – Environmental Benefits

-The carpet industry is minimizing carpet’s impact on the environment through the “3 Rs” – Reduce, Reuse, Recycle.
-When carpet reaches the end of its long life, it is reused to make new carpet or is recycled into a variety of products, including roofing shingles, railroad ties, and automotive parts.
+The carpet industry is committed to minimizing carpet’s impact on the environment.
+When carpet reaches the end of its long life, it is reused to make new carpet or is recycled into a variety of products including roofing shingles, railroad ties, and automotive parts.
+Today’s carpets are environmentally friendly, engineered to resist staining and fading, and withstand even heavy foot traffic.

 Following NSF/ANSI 140

-Environmental stewardship can also be seen through the work of the Carpet America Recovery Effort (CARE).
-With over 400 industry members, CARE has helped divert over 4 billion pounds of carpet from landfills since the group organized in 2002.
+The Carpet America Recovery Effort (CARE) aims to advance market-based solutions that increase landfill diversion and recycling of post-consumer carpet, encourage design for recyclability, and meet meaningful goals.
+With over 400 industry members, CARE has helped divert more than 4 billion pounds of carpet from landfills since the group organized in 2002.